eCook Meal

 EAT!

 Smear the bean purée onto a plate and top with the rump slices.
 Side with the braised onions and the green beans.
 Drizzle over the remaining balsamic glaze and dollop on the pickled mustard seeds.
-Garnish with the remaining thyme.
+Garnish with the remaining Thyme.
 There you have it!

 BEANS